 Let’s assume your SEO is top notch and you have the glory of position 1 on a Search Engine Results Page (SERP).
 Chances are, you’re not going to be the first thing people see – in fact, you could have your top 3 competitors right above you!
 How do you fight this – with a brand campaign.

-Here are 7 reasons for bidding a little for your name in AdWords.
+Here are 7 reasons for bidding a little for your name in Google Ads.
 Got another one?
 Add it in the comments!

 1) Better Organic Results – a Brand campaign doesn’t cannibalize your organic traffic – it’s actually been proven to boost traffic by up to 89% and that gives a bump to conversions!

 2) SERP real estate.
 Showing up twice has to be better than showing up once.
-Plus, with enchaced sitelinks, callouts and other features in AdWords you’ll simple occupy more screen space at a very reasonable cost.
+Plus, with enhanced sitelinks, callouts and other features in Google Ads you’ll simple occupy more screen space at a very reasonable cost.

 3) Typos & Misspellings – pobody’s nerfect, everyone makes mistakes.
 Even on your business name.
 And people can butcher your name so badly that Google won’t even bother with the somehow condescending message “Did you mean”

 By bidding on variations and common misspellings of your brand terms, you can ensure your ad at least is shown to these tragic typers.